 She mentally whistled.
 This man was packing.

-The woman raised her muffled gun and pointed it at the back of his head.
+The woman raised her muffled gun and pointed it at the back of the man's head.
 With slow steps she approached him.
 She wouldn't take any chances with someone that was armed to the teeth, and from the looks of his getup, knew how to use them.

 With a deliberate step on a shoddy floorboard she announced her 'guest' that he wasn't alone.